EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 ~~~~~~~~~~
 Table 1: Additional common header parameter for the COSE object

 {{sec-no-source-auth}} discusses a possible alternative configuration of the Object-Security option, to avoid the usage of digital signatures and provide only group authentication of secure CoAP messages.
-This can be required by application scenarios that have particularly strict requirements such as low message latency (see Section 3 of {{I-D.somaraju-ace-multicast}}), and cannot afford digital signatures.
+This can be required by application scenarios that have particularly strict requirements such as low message latency (see Section 3 of {{I-D.somaraju-ace-multicast}}), and thus cannot afford digital signatures.
 However, such a purely symmetric approach does not provide source authentication of group messages, and thus is NOT RECOMMENDED by this specification.

 {{sec-unicast-with-signature}} discusses a possible alternative configuration of the Object-Security option, to include digital signatures in OSCOAP messages exchanged between two endpoints engaging pure unicast communication.